sewaneeCS/Flask-LLM/README.md

-# LLMConnection
+# Flask-LLM

-Connecting an LLM to a Flask web app.
-Very rudimentary code at this point in time.
+Flask web app to send queries to an LLM (currently ).
+Very rudimentary at this point.
+The index route '/' displays a query form and submits to connected LLM.

-The route '/model' is also available to see which model is being used and must be typed in manually.
+The route '/model' is also available to see which model is being used; must be typed in manually.